goodeggs/teacup/README.md

 ### Text

-The text helper inserts a string in the template wihtout wrapping it in a tag.
+The text helper inserts a string in the template without wrapping it in a tag.
 It creates a [text node](https://developer.mozilla.org/en-US/docs/DOM/Text).

 ```coffee
 {render, text, b, em, p} = require 'teacup'